-The ultimate Stutz Bearcat for sale.
-Pre war.
+The ultimate Stutz Bearcat and the best pre-war classic car entertainment value is now for sale.
 Previous owners / collectors / restorers Tom Batchelor, & "Val" Valentine - Page 16 Please inquire via email.

-Please visit our other pre-war American Classic Automobile - Clark Gable's 1932 Packard Twin Six (V-12)
+Please visit our other pre-war American Classic Automobile - Clark Gable's 1932 Packard 905 Twin Six (V-12) Coupe Roadster

 Car Nº / Chassis Nº 10986